 - As always, eliminate tanning beds.

 - A bit of advice on sun blocking clothing and sunscreen.
-Sun screen can stain your clothing, so apply with this in mind.
+Sunscreen can stain your clothing, so apply with this in mind.
 The improvement in sun blocking clothing will enable you to protect your skin without sunscreen under your shirt or long pants.
-You will of course need to apply to your face and hands.
+You will of course need to apply it to your face and hands.

-- If your had has a brim that slopes down, it will protect your face better, however there are reflections.
-Water, cement, buildings, windows are all reflecters for the sun’s rays.
-So are shiny finish on boats and cars.
+- If your hat has a brim that slopes down, it will protect your face better, however, there are reflections.
+Water, cement, buildings, and windows are all reflecters for the sun’s rays.
+So are shiny finishes on boats and cars.
 Your own white or light colored sun blocking shirt.

 With a little planning and precaution, you can safely enjoy the outdoors while protecting your skin.